SahilRai22/TrackerApp_Android/README.md

 > Tested on an emulated device (1080 x 1920 420dpi) running Android API version 29 (Android 10.0)

 ## Requirements
-• Logging the movement of a user when they go running or walking
+• Logging the movement of a user when they go running or walking.
-• Saving the movement data in an appropriate manner
+• Saving the movement data in an appropriate manner.
-• Allowing the user to inspect their data in an appropriate manner
+• Allowing the user to inspect their data in an appropriate manner.
-• Allowing the user to annotate their data in a useful manner
+• Allowing the user to annotate their data in a useful manner.
-• In principle allowing other applications to make use of the data
+• In principle allowing other applications to make use of the data.

 ## SnapShots